abdul-haseeb0/Python-Scripts/README.md

 The projects are organized from **basic to advanced level**, showing my learning progression and hands-on experience.

-!All content on this repo, including all scripts, is owned by ME.
+!
+All content in this repo, including all scripts, is owned by ME.
 Unauthorized use is prohibited.